 Ivy can be worn as a chain necklace or a leather bracelet and to this end it comes in a smart box containing various accessories.
 The IP65 water-resistant device is designed with handcrafted Cubic Zirconia stone set in a silver plated frame attached to a touch sensor and haptic vibration motor.

 The smart jewelry comes in a number of different colors to appeal to differing tastes.
 This includes Black, Red and Purple, with Pink and Champagne to come in the future.

 Thankfully, this is one less device you will need to charge.
 Due to its power efficient internal components, Ivy’s CR2032 coin cell battery will keep it going for up to six months (depending on use).
 Rather conveniently, you will find an additional replacement battery in the box.
 To swap the battery, simply twist the top cover open, and pop the new battery in making sure its facing the correct way.

-Its worth pointing out, this is a device which retails for a budget friendly $45.
+Its worth pointing out, this is a budget friendly device.
 So while it looks perfectly fashionable and smart, don’t expect high-end designer jewellery.
 After all, the company was looking to come up with something which is not only practically feasible but also affordable.

 Ivy works on Bluetooth Low Energy and syncs with a smartphone app.
 To start off you need to download the software from the Play Store or App store depending on the model of your phone.
 Sign up for a new account using your email address and a phone number.
 Then click on the link received in the email to verify your account.
 I found all this working without a hitch.